syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if Number, Radix, or Minlength are outside the minimum or maximum constraints.
+#NUM! - occurs if Number, Radix, or Minlength are outside the minimum or maximum constraints.

-&#35;VALUE! - occurs if Number is a non-numeric value.
+#VALUE! - occurs if Number is a non-numeric value.

 #### Example: